 Last but not least, having a consistent sleep routine genuinely works wonders.
 Closing the blinds, putting on a fan (or white noise), changing a nappy and placing in a sleep bag, all the while talking in a hushed voice with a dim light on, will remind your baby that it is time to sleep now.
 Always try to put your baby down drowsy but awake.
 The repeated cues of preparation before bed tell your baby what is expected of her well before she is placed in the cot.

 Sleep is truly the holy grail of parenthood.
-If you’ve a little one who’s struggling to find themselves a good nights sleep there’s no harm in checking off the list for these simple ideas.
-Anything is worth a try when you’re tired – we’ve all been there!
-Good luck!!
+If you’ve a little one who’s struggling to find themselves a good nights sleep check off the list tonight!
+Anything is worth a try when you’re tired and baby won’t sleep.

 About the author: Chantal Cohen is a certified sleep consultant and owner of nanny agency ‘Chantal the Nanny‘.
 As a mother of three small girls and wife to Jeremy, when she’s not baby whispering or singing Wiggles tunes you’ll find her drinking tea and reading on her back verandah.
 Chantal has over 18 years experience helping new mothers to find their confidence, small children to tie their shoes and encouraging tiny wriggly babies to go to sleep!